Content Moderation & RLHF Services for Safer AI

 Training dataset audit

-Analyze in depth a data set intended to train an AI model, in order to assess the quality, representativeness, structure, potential biases, and legal or ethical risks.
+Conduct an in-depth audit of a training dataset to assess its quality, representativeness, structure, potential biases and legal or ethical risks.
 To ensure that the foundations of the model are sound, reliable, and aligned with business and regulatory goals.

 Analysis of the overall structure of the dataset